 This is a short film, 12 minutes, and like all great short films, subtlety is key.
 Louise's emotions are heightened and what is true and what is not, teeters on the edge.
 We want to bring this world of fear to the audiences, to put them inside the grey area of reality - how things may appear and how things may feel when one is inside them.
 How do we know when someone is ever telling us the truth?

 Losing Grace is an important story to tell that is woefully current.
 With the last 12 years of austerity, cuts to vital services have left many victims of domestic violence vulnerable and in danger.
 Refuges have had there funding slashed, with dire consequences.
 We want to make a film that has wide reach and can help in some way to raise awareness – if only to step inside the emotional world of the abused.
 With the film travelling to festivals, the discussion around these issues will be brought to the fore.
 We are also working with the charity Mental Abuse Matters to make this happen.

 We explored the Isle of Man the remote place that Louise chooses to run to.
 With its rugged beauty and its location off the mainland, the island captures the essence of escape and of starting over.
 We also hope to work with the community to provide jobs and use services that boost the local economy.
 With their support we hope to make this happen.

 Filming on location in late summer 2019.
 We will shoot over 5 days.
 This is an ambitious project in terms of its cinematic scope and a film that really travels to festivals and for that the money buys us the time it takes to deliver uncompromised excellence and tell a gripping story with high production values.
-Money £10,000 is a fantastic foundation to build from, and the minimum we need to make this film.
+Money £10,000 is a fantastic foundation to build from.
 So we appeal to you to help us make this happen and invite you on our journey with Losing Grace.
 The money will go on quality lenses, camera, set and crew.